Janko Konstantinov: Education and career

-Janko Konstantinov studied at Faculty of Architecture in Belgrade under famous designers and educators such as: Alexander Deroko, Milan Zlokovik,j Mate Bajlon, and Nicholas Dobrovikj.
+Janko Konstantinov studied at Faculty of Architecture in Belgrade under famous designers and educators such as: Alexander Deroko, Milan Zlokovikj, Mate Bajlon, and Nicholas Dobrovikj.
 He graduated in 1952.
 Then in 1954, he went on to specialize in his field at the Royal Danish Academy of Art and Architecture in Copenhagen.
 Konstantinov gained experience working on projects in Finland, where he worked with the legendary Finnish architect Alvar Aalto, Sweden and the USA.

 From 1958 to 1964, worked as a designer in the studio of designer Victor Gruen.
 He also worked in the studio Daniel Johnson Medehal Los Angeles, the United States.
 After the tragic events of the 1963 earthquake, Konstantinov returned to Skopje to help rebuild the city.
 His Telecommunications Centre and Post Office (built in different stages between 1974 and 1989) are two of his most recognizable contributions to the rebuild of Skopje.

 He worked in Bitola in the studio of the famous Russian painter Ivan Meljnikov.
 Janko Konstantinov was inspired by the beauty of his country, and his common motifs were landscapes of Ohrid.
 In 2009, Konstantinov donated 108 of his paintings, mostly watercolors, to the Institute and Museum of Bitola.
 In 2006, The Art Gallery of the Macedonian Academy of Sciences and Arts, held an exhibition of his work.